Foreign travel advice

 In the past some protests have escalated into serious violence.

 There have been a small number of cases of arbitrary detention of British nationals in Ethiopia.
 The risk may increase if tensions are heightened around major events, or in locations that are sensitive for security reasons.
-Carry photocopies of your passport and contact details of the British Embassy Addis Ababa in case you are questioned or detained.
-Your physical passport is not necessary.
+Carry a paper copy of your passport and contact details of the British Embassy in Addis Ababa (phone: +251 11 617 0100) in case you are questioned or detained.

-Ethiopian authorities do not always notify embassies when foreign nationals are detained.
-Even if requested, adequate consular access is not always provided.
-If authorities do not inform the embassy, ask family or friends to contact the British Embassy.
+The Ethiopian authorities do not always notify embassies when they detain foreign nationals.
+If you are detained, ask family or friends to contact the British Embassy.
+The authorities may not permit embassy officials adequate access to detainees.

 Crime

-There is a risk of pickpocketing, bag and jewellery snatching, including from vehicles at traffic lights.
+There is a risk of bag and jewellery snatching from vehicles at traffic lights and of thefts from parked cars.

 • keep valuables out of sight